Quantcast

 Most Recent Comments

 Car czar Rattner says he was 'stunned by the incompetence of GM's management' and that financial controls within the automaker were the worst he's ever seen.
-We have a revealing article penned by Rattner himself including a short video plus more cartoons.
+Details plus a short CNN clip of Rattner annihilation.

 On Management Incompetence Inside GM